 National Research Ethics Committees (Etikkom)

-The three National Research Ethics Committees (NEM, NENT and NESH), covering different fields/disciplines, were established in 1990, based on the Proposition to the Parliament (Storting No. 28 (1988–1989) Om forskning).
-In 2007, the Research Ethics Act provided a legal mandate for the three committees together with the establishment of a National Commission for the Investigation of Research Misconduct.
-With effect from 1 January 2013, the Norwegian National Research Ethics Committees (FEK) were established, as an independent administrative agency under the Ministry of Education and Research.
-The three committees and the Commission are part of the administrative agency, and they all have a central role promoting research ethics/research integrity in the national research system.
+The three National Research Ethics Committees (NEM, NENT and NESH), covering all fields/disciplines, were established by the Norwegian Parliament (Stortinget) in 1990.
+In 2007, the Research Ethics Act provided a legal mandate for the three committees together with the establishment of the National Commission for the Investigation of Research Misconduct.
+With effect from 1 January 2013, the Norwegian National Research Ethics Committees (FEK) were established as an independent administrative agency.

 ENRIO member since